harveytoro/TrellifyTabs/README.md

 **Chrome extension to create collections of tabs that are saved and restored from  [Trello](https://trello.com).
 Ability to bookmark single tab**

-Not quite ready to be put in the chrome app store (Getting closer)
+Published on the Chrome app store, not yet public.
+If you would like to test email me <Github Username> [at] betaconnexions [dot] com or create open an issue.

 ![screenshot](extension.png)
 ## TODO
-- [ ] Add options page
+- [x] Add options page
   - [x] To allow configuration of board and list that the tab cards are be added to
   - [x] To go through auth flow and save in local storage
   - [x] To give ability to leave tabs open when trellified